STORYMIRROR

 the hard-packed sand of the arena.

-Look at her, a noble lady, reclining on
+Look at her, a noble lady, reclining on a

-a couch in her cavea, her head inclined
+The couch in her cavea, her head inclined

-Like a Cimabue Madonna.
-Devouring with her eyes,
+Like a Cimabue Madonna, devouring with her eyes,

-your well-oiled, sculpted body, your organ
+your well-oiled, sleek, sculpted body, your organs

-Hanging out in full display, her lips parted,
+Hanging out before you, her lips parted,

-her breath panting hard – she's already in
+her breath panting hard – already in

 the paroxysms of her pleasure.

-(Your own orgasm comes later when you're
+(Your orgasm comes later when you’re

 On your back with your guts spilled out, in the rising smell

-of your blood gushing forth
+of your blood gushing out

 In boiling streams from your sliced up